 The Department has a longstanding commitment to advancing sustainability in its built environment and operations at LAX and VNY, and is engaged in ongoing efforts to collaborate, deliver results and drive innovation.
 The Department categorizes and measures its sustainability performance at LAX and VNY on the basis of (i) economic viability, (ii) social responsibility, (iii) energy stewardship, (iv) water conservation, (v) air quality, (vi) material resources management, (vii) sustainable construction practices, and (viii) natural resources management.
 Following adoption of the Department's Sustainable Design and Construction Policies in 2017, and building upon its 2007 Sustainability Vision and Principles, the Department progressed in these focus areas, and has named a Chief Environmental and Sustainability Officer as of August 2019 who is responsible for overseeing all environmental and sustainability programs for the Department.
 In recognition of the Department's commitment to mitigating climate change impacts through a comprehensive inventory of greenhouse gas emissions, it has achieved Airport Carbon Accreditation, "Level 3 - Optimization" for the past three years, a program in which the Department voluntarily participates.
+The Board also approved a Sustainability Action Plan in November 2019, which sets specific goals for the Department to reduce water and energy use, as well as emissions and waste reductions.
 The LAMP is a cornerstone of the Department's sustainability efforts, and its transformation of ground transportation at LAX is projected to serve 30 million travelers annually and reduce vehicle miles traveled by 117,000 per day when both the APM System (as defined below) and ConRAC (as defined below) open in 2023.
 The Department was selected as the "Public Agency of the Year" by the Los Angeles Sustainability Coalition in 2018, in recognition of the improvements in Los Angeles regional transportation system sustainability that are expected from the APM System.
 In addition, the Department is taking steps toward establishing a more sustainable approach to its vehicle fleet, with alternative fuel technology first introduced in 1993 and an Electric Vehicle Purchasing Policy adopted in 2017 to progressively increase the percentage of light duty electric vehicles from 2017 to 2035, ultimately reaching 100%.
 In 2018, the Department was named a winner of the "2018 Green Fleet Awards."
 The Department has also increased the number of publicly accessible electric vehicle chargers and is taking steps toward all-electric gate operations.
-The Department periodically issues a Sustainability Report which contains additional information regarding sustainability, as well as the Department's Corporate Social Responsibility and Environmental, Social and Governance practices.
+The Department periodically issues a Sustainability Report which contains additional information regarding sustainability, as well as the Department's Corporate Social Responsibility and Environmental practices.